c-robinson/iplib/README.md

 Addresses that require or return a count default to using `uint32`, which is sufficient for working with the entire IPv4 space.
 As a rule these functions are just lowest-common wrappers around IPv4- or IPv6-specific functions.
-The IPv6-specific variants use `big.Int` so they can access the entire v6 space.
+The IPv6-specific variants use `uint128.Uint128` so they can access the entire v6 space.

 ## The iplib.Net interface